Invoca/developer-docs/source/api_documentation/transactions_api/_network_param_table.rst

   * - signal_9_value
     - Signal: Invoca slot 9
     - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)

+  * - signal_10_value
+    - Signal: Invoca slot 10
+    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)

   * - sku_list